megkuo/cavcourses/README.md

 Known bugs:
 * Query issue that prevents some accounts from adding classes to their schedule
 * Some users profile pictures have trouble rendering

+UPDATE (March 17, 2023): The API we used to load courses from UVA's SIS is no longer supported.
+The website has now been updated to use the course information saved in the database from Fall 2022.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>